rackerlabs/support-how-to/content/how-to/exchange/manage-public-folders-in-the-control-panel-for-hosted-exchange-2010/index.md

 ### Delete public folder

-1. In the list on the **Folders** page, click the gear icon next to the folder that you want to delete.
+1. In the list on the **Folders** page, click the gear icon next to the folder you want to delete.

     {{<image src="delete_a.png" alt="" title="">}}

 2. From the menu, select **Delete**.
-3. In the confirmation pop up box, click **Delete Folder**, to permanently delete the folder.
+3. In the confirmation pop-up box, click **Delete Folder** to delete the folder permanently.

 ### Bulk-delete public folders

-From the list of public folders, you can delete multiple folders at once (bulk delete).
+From the list of public folders, you can bulk delete multiple folders at once.

 1. Select the check box to the left of each folder that you want to delete.
 If you want to delete all the folders in the list, select the check box next to the **Folder Name** label at the top of the list.
 2. Click the gear icon next to the **Folder Name** label at the top of the list and select **Delete**.
-    The delete dialog pops up to confirm that you are about to delete the selected folders.
+    The delete dialog displays to confirm that you are about to delete the selected folders.

     {{<image src="bulkdelete2.png" alt="" title="">}}

-3. In the confirmation popup box, click **Delete Folders** to permanently delete the selected folders.
+3. In the confirmation popup box, click **Delete Folders** to delete the selected folders permanently.

 ### Rename public folder